Thailand for Visitors

 View from the exit

 Almost facing the entrance is a bronze statue clothed in white said to represent the Hindu hermit who invented yoga.
-Behind the statue, inside the consecrated area of the ubosot, is a small tower housing a ringed chedi that King Rama IV brought from the north.
+Behind the statue, inside the consecrated area of the chapel, is a small tower housing a ringed chedi that King Rama IV brought from the north.

 The entire temple is enclosed by a covered gallery, the outer wall of which is painted with elaborate scenes from the Ramakien epic.
 Each entrance is guarded by a pair of huge demons called yakshas.
 Along the eastern edge of the temple are eight tall prangs.